bcarruthers/garnet/README.md

 ### Iteration

-You can iterate over entities with specific combinations of components using joins/queries.
-In this way you could define a system that updates all entities with a position and velocity, but iteration would skip over any entities with only a position and not velocity.
-Currently, only a fixed set of predefined joins are provided rather than allowing arbitrary queries.
+You can iterate over entities with specific combinations of components using joins.
+In this way you could define a system that updates all entities with a position and velocity, and iteration would skip over any entities with only a position and not velocity.
+Currently only a fixed set of predefined joins are provided rather than allowing arbitrary queries.

 ```fsharp
 let runIter =